LED Ready vs. Integrated LED

 What are Integrated LED Fixtures?

 Integrated LED fixtures are complete fixtures with the LED arrays built in.
-Unlike LED ready fixtures, the diodes in this type of fixture is designed with a specific Kelvin color temperature and Lumen output.
+Unlike LED ready fixtures, the diodes in this type of fixture are designed with a specific Kelvin color temperature and Lumen output.
 Although these fixtures often have a higher upfront cost than LED ready fixtures, they also tend to have a longer life rating and efficacy when compared to the LED lamps in other fixtures.
 Compatibility problems with ballasts are also eliminated since it’s an all-in-one system.

 Which One Do You Need?